Die Welt: History

 The 1993 circulation of the paper was 209,677 copies.
-At its peak in the occupation period, it had a circulation of around a million.
+At its peak in the occupation period, it had a circulation of approximately a million.

 In 2002 the paper experimented with a Bavarian edition.

 In November 2010, a redesign for the newspaper was launched, featuring a new logo with a dark blue globe, a reduced number of columns from seven to six, and typography based on the Freight typeface designed by Joshua Darden.
 Welt Kompakt was also redesigned to use that typeface.
-In 2009, the Sunday edition Welt am Sonntag was recognized as one of the "World's Best-Designed Newspapers" by the Society for News Design, along with four other newspapers.